sdum/ngMapAutoComplete/README.md

 # ngMapAutoComplete
-This package provides an AngularJS directive working in addition of ngMap module (see Credits) Google Places autocomplete text box on your Google Maps
+This package provides an AngularJS directive working in addition of ngMap module (see Credits).

+Google Places autocomplete text box on your Google Maps

 ## Installation